-5 Developing the Council's Capacity

-- Induction programmes and opportunities to update staff knowledge on a regular basis.
-Training needs are identified and discussed during the annual Objective Setting Meetings. - Statutory officers having the qualifications, skills, resources and support necessary to perform effectively in their roles. - Job descriptions with candidate specifications, and using interviews and tests during the recruitment process to assess the ability of candidates to carry out the duties set out in the job description. - Measuring staff performance against individual objectives and training requirements identified. - A comprehensive Member development programme of training sessions. - Having clear systems of decision making and effective delegation schemes - Participation in partnerships where there is a sound business case that it will add value

-- Officers' Personal Development Plans

-- Corporate Induction Programme (officers)

-- Members' Induction Training

-- Members' training records
+Supporting documentation and evidence of compliance with E(1) E(1) Developing the Council's Capacity The Council does this by: Induction programmes and opportunities to update staff knowledge on a regular basis.
+Training needs are identified and discussed during the annual Objective Setting Meetings.
+Statutory officers having the qualifications, skills, resources and support necessary to perform effectively in their roles.
+Job descriptions with candidate specifications and using interviews and tests during the recruitment process to assess the ability of candidates to carry out the duties set out in the job description.
+Measuring staff performance against individual objectives and training requirements identified.
+A comprehensive Member development programme of training sessions.
+Having clear systems of decision making and effective delegation schemes Participation in partnerships where there is a sound business case that it will add value.
+Officers' Personal Development Plans Corporate Induction Programme (officers) Members' Induction Training Members' training records Job descriptions Officer annual Objective Setting Meeting Continuing Professional Development for professional officers Corporate Training Programme Budgetary provision for post-entry training Apprenticeship and Graduate Management schemes Outline training and development programme Reports to CMT, Cabinet and Scrutiny Committee Monitoring reports Annual reports of committees.

-- Mentoring scheme

-- Job descriptions

-- Officer annual Objective Setting Meeting

-- Continuing Professional Development for professional officers

-- Corporate Training Programme

-- Budgetary provision for post-entry training

-- Outline training and development programme

-- Reports to CMT, Cabinet and Scrutiny Committee

-- Monitoring reports

-- Annual reports of committees